 Special charges, net for the year ended December 31, 2006 primarily represent severance associated with the closing of call centers and divisional restructuring.
 Special charges, net for the year ended December 31, 2005 primarily represent severance costs as a result of reducing workforce, consolidating administrative offices and executive severance.
-For the year ended December 31, 2005, special charges, net for the year ended December 31, 2005, special charges, net for the year ended December 31, 2005, special charges, net for the year ended December 31, 2005, special charges, net for the year ended December 31, 2004 primarily represent the settlement of the consolidated federal class action and federal derivative action lawsuits and litigation costs related to the settlement of a 2004 national class action suit coupled with severance costs as a result of reducing workforce, consolidating administrative offices and executive severance.
+For the year ended December 31, 2005, special charges, net were offset by approximately \$2 million related to an agreed upon discount in respect of the portion of settlement consideration payable under the settlement terms of class action lawsuits.
+Special charges, net for the year ended December 31, 2004 primarily represent the settlement of the consolidated federal class action and federal derivative action lawsuits and litigation costs related to the settlement of a 2004 national class action suit coupled with severance costs as a result of reducing workforce, consolidating administrative offices and executive severance.